genepi/ngs-class/scripts/project.md

 * N25
 * N50
 * N75

+## Task 2 - Metagenomics
+As learned, the next step would be to map & align our reads to the reference genome.
+Since we don't know our genomes yet, we have to find out this now.

 ### Task 2.2 - Execute FASTQC and Pauvre plots
 For all 6 samples save the html results to your results folder.
 Pauvre is a tool for nanopore data and the command can be found here.